Drotrecogin alfa: FDA approval and withdrawal

 In 2002, drotrecogin was FDA approved for use in the US for the reduction of mortality in adult patients with severe sepsis (sepsis associated with acute organ dysfunction) who have a high risk of death (as determined by APACHE II scores of 25 or greater).
-Evidence however is not sufficiently strong for its use to become standard of care.
+Evidence, however, was not sufficiently strong for its use to become standard of care.

 Because of the risk of severe bleeding, associated with the use of Xigris, the following guidelines have been additionally proposed, but are not FDA requirements: